 - Damage to the vocal cords, vocal cord nerves, or tube to stomach

 - Hard time swallowing

 - Air gets trapped under the skin of the neck

 - Damage to the lungs

 - Low blood pressure

-- Abnormal connection to tube to stomach or nearby blood vessels
+- Abnormal connection of tube to stomach or nearby blood vessels

 Some factors that may increase the risk of complications include:

 - Age: infants and older adults have higher risks